DavidLacour/VizInt/README.md

-# Vision Transformer Robustness Research Framework
+# Vision Models Robustness Research Framework

 This repository contains a comprehensive framework for training and evaluating robust vision models on CIFAR-10 and TinyImageNet datasets.
 The framework includes various model architectures, robustness techniques, and visualization tools.